andre-amato/CarentalMVP/README.md

 - Node.js with Express
 - TypeScript
-- MongoDB for data storage
+- MongoDB
 - Swagger for API documentation

 ### Frontend

 - React with TypeScript
-- Vite for fast builds
+- Vite for build optimization
-- Tailwind CSS for styling
+- Tailwind CSS
+- Responsive Design
 - React Query for data fetching
 - React Router for navigation
 - Lucide React for icons